Rudger Clawson: Biography

 Clawson was ordained an apostle and member of the Quorum of the Twelve Apostles on October 10, 1898.
 He was asked to serve as second counselor in the First Presidency under church president Lorenzo Snow on October 6, 1901, but Snow died just four days later.

 In 1904, the town of Kingsville, Emery County, Utah, was renamed Clawson in his honor after he visited the town to organize a ward.

 That same year, Clawson secretly contracted a plural marriage with Pearl Udall, daughter of David King Udall and Eliza Stewart Udall.
 Because they married after then-church president Joseph F. Smith issued a manifesto expressly prohibiting plural marriage among Latter-day Saints, their relationship was a "clandestine marriage of secret meetings and long absences", and they never shared a home.
 After discussing their marriage across several rendezvous held in the three-month span of October 1912 to January 1913, Clawson "released her [Pearl Udall] from the marriage", and they ceased to live as spouses.
 Pearl Udall later married Joseph Nelson on September 17, 1919.

 In 1921, Clawson became the President of the Quorum of the Twelve Apostles.
 He served in this position for 22 years, the second-longest tenure for this position in the history of the LDS Church.

 Death

 Clawson died from pneumonia at the age of 86 in Salt Lake City.
 He had served in the quorum for a total of 45 years.
 He was buried at Salt Lake City Cemetery.

+Views on race

+In 1903, the Quorum of the Twelve and First Presidency denied a temple sealing to a man with a black great-grandparent.
+Clawson recorded that the man was "tainted with negro blood".
+He later lamented in a meeting that the man's white father of "pure parentage" had brought a curse upon his posterity by marrying a woman with a black grandparent.